oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `getVestingQuantity`

-Returns the quantity of SNX a given schedule entry will yield.
+Returns the quantity of OKS a given schedule entry will yield.

 ??? example "Details"